Skip to content

 Which Mortgage Option Is Best for Me?

-Everyone’s circumstances are different.
-Talk to your lender or mortgage broker to get different scenarios to see which one is the best fit for your specific needs.
+Everyone's circumstances are different.
+Talk to your lender or mortgage broker about different scenarios to determine which best suits your needs.
+An investor-friendly lender can help real estate investors determine which type of loan suits their preferred strategy and goals.

 What Does My Mortgage Payment Include?

 Most mortgages are PITI loans—that stands for Principal, Interest, Taxes, Insurance.
 Principal is the monthly portion of the original amount borrowed.
 Interest is the monthly interest on the loan.
 Taxes are your property taxes.
-One-twelfth of the annual amount is collected every month to pay the taxes when they are due, typically the following year.
+One-twelfth of the annual amount is collected monthly to pay the taxes when they are due, typically the following year.
 Insurance is your property insurance.
+Additionally, many mortgage lenders use an escrow account to manage these payments—a critical component of monthly mortgage payments.
+When the bills for property taxes and homeowners insurance are due, the lender pays them on behalf of the borrower, ensuring an organized approach to covering necessary costs associated with homeownership.

 What Happens After I Am Pre-Approved?

-A pre-approval means that your financial information has been reviewed by a lender and a mortgage limit has been projected based on that information.
-After pre-approval, your lender will provide you a letter stating the loan amount you are preapproved for.
+A pre-approval means that a lender and a mortgage limit have reviewed your financial information has been projected based on that information.
+After pre-approval, your lender will provide a letter stating the loan amount you are pre-approved for.
 Many sellers require this letter when accepting your offer.

 What Credit Score Do I Need for a Mortgage Loan?

-The higher your credit score, the better terms and rates you’ll be offered for your mortgage.
+The higher your credit score, the better terms and rates you'll be offered for your mortgage.
 FHA will typically go as low as 580 to still qualify for the lowest down payment option.
-500-579 and you’ll need to have a larger down payment.
-You’re also much less likely to be approved for a loan at all.
+500-579, and you'll need a larger down payment.
+You're also much less likely to be approved for a loan.
 Conventional loans and VA loans require a 620 credit score.
 USDA loans require a 640 credit score.

 What Documents Do I Need for a Mortgage Loan?